 Everything in Cusco is very centrally located around the two square downtown, Plaza de Armas.
 When you walk down there, you are in the middle of everything and walking around to different attractions is very easy.
 We easily spent a few days exploring.
 We explored two different markets here as well.

 Pro-tip: Wait until you are in Cusco to buy souvenirs.
 We found it to be the cheapest and people were very willing to negotiate with you.
 Start at half the asking price.

 Lima is a very cool capital city.
 We stayed at an AirBnB and loved all the different neighborhoods – they were all so colorful and unique.
 After roughing it for so long, we had a really nice lunch at Huaca Pullana then explored the history museum in Lima (Museo Larco and National Museum) .
 We walked through Mira Flores and Burranco.
 We got our nails done near a park in Mira Flores.

 Pro-tip: We went in their winter (June), but still enjoyed seeing and visiting the beach.
 It was in the 60s and we still saw people surfing.

 The food in Lima was amazing!
 There are so many different great restaurants there.
 We went to several that we made reservations for.
-While not more expensive than DC, they were a splurge compared to how we ate everywhere else in Peru.
+This was a splurge on the trip even though it was definitely not pricey in DC terms.
 We used the restaurant websites to book ahead after researching through top restaurant lists like this one and this one.

 This was truly an incredible trip.
 We loved Peru and I think about how wonderful it was all the time.
 While two weeks in Peru was not enough, it was still incredible and is a place I will never forget!
 Have you been to Peru?
 Any other insider tips?